yanakc/syllabus-site-lucretia/README.md

 ---

-This visualization is curated by Yana Cholakova as a part of the course _“Argumentation im Bild und über das Bild: Europäische Bild- und Kleidergeschichte visualisiert”_ at the University of Applied Sciences Potsdam.
+This visualization is curated by **Yana Cholakova** as a part of the course _“Argumentation im Bild und über das Bild: Europäische Bild- und Kleidergeschichte visualisiert”_ at the University of Applied Sciences Potsdam, 2024.
-2024

 ---